 The BRTB approved a resolution adopting Resilience 2050 in July 2023.
-The following activities have been completed:
+The following activities were completed:

 - Launching public facing websites for Resilience 2050 on the BMC website and on Public Input.
 Updates were made throughout plan development. - Holding a public comment period for the regional goals and strategies (summarized above).
 The BRTB approved updated goals and strategies for Resilience 2050 in November 2021. - Updating the project evaluation criteria (summarized above).
 The BRTB approved the updated project scoring methodology in November 2021. - Updating the project submittal form to reflect updates to the project scoring methodology.
 BMC staff held a call for projects from April 4, 2022 June 15, 2022.
 Local agencies and MDOT MTA submitted projects by the deadline, followed by BMC review and mapping of candidate projects. - Round 10 Socioeconomic Forecast: BMC staff worked with the Cooperative Forecasting Group throughout FY 2022 to develop the data inputs necessary for their Round 10 forecasts.
 Jurisdictions submitted draft Round 10 forecasts in January 2022, followed by review of the forecasts in February, and development of model inputs in March and April.
 The BRTB adopted a resolution on the Round 10 forecasts in July 2022. - Financial Forecasts: In November 2021, BMC requested an updated financial forecast through 2050 due to the passage of the Infrastructure Investment and Jobs Act.
 BMC staff received an updated financial forecast in October 2022.
 BMC also worked with a consultant team at Kimley-Horn throughout FY 2022 on a local financial forecast.
 The local financial forecast identifies funds used by local jurisdictions to support operation, system preservation and expansion of transportation infrastructure and their process for predicting future revenues.
 The consultant team finalized and presented the tool to forecast local transportation revenues for Resilience 2050 and future LRTPs in October 2022.
 The BRTB adopted the financial forecast for Resilience 2050 in January 2023. - Launching and promoting a series of white papers covering a variety of LRTP topics.
 The Resilience 2050 white papers were intended to break key LRTP topics into more digestible chunks and to encourage further public engagement surrounding the LRTP during the development of Resilience 2050.
 BMC staff created a Public Input website for the white papers in January 2022.
 Eleven white papers were released and promoted monthly from February 2022 through February 2023 covering a variety of topics. - Creating materials to support the scoring of candidate projects and cost estimation including interactive maps displaying candidate projects along with a variety of additional layers including environmental and cultural resources and Environmental Justice TAZs. - Drafting and presenting a proposed preferred alternative to the Technical Committee and BRTB.
-The preferred alternative includes 36 transit projects, 56 roadway projects and \$250 million in set-aside funding intended to improve air quality due to the Baltimore region's nonattainment status.
-Strategies for use of these set-aside funds include TSMO, Complete Streets, Transportation Emission Reduction Measures (TERMS), and a list of priority active transportation projects developed by the BRTB Bicycle and Pedestrian Advisory Group in 2022. - Finalizing and laying out chapters for Resilience 2050. - Preparing public involvement materials and advertisements for the public comment period, releasing a draft of Resilience 2050 in May 2023, holding 8 public meetings (one virtual and seven in-person), responding to comments, and preparing the final Resilience 2050 document.
+The preferred alternative included 36 transit projects, 56 roadway projects and \$250 million in set-aside funding intended to improve air quality due to the Baltimore region's nonattainment status.
+Strategies for use of these set-aside funds include TSMO, Complete Streets, Transportation Emission Reduction Measures (TERMS), and a list of priority active transportation projects developed by the BRTB Bicycle and Pedestrian Advisory Group in 2022 - Finalizing and laying out chapters for Resilience 2050, including a summary of federal requirements and policies; a chapter on regional growth, forecasting and demographic trends; a discussion of other factors and trends; regional goals and strategies; a discussion of performance targets and a system performance report; a financial plan; and a summary of the preferred alternative.